plotly/plotly.github.io/_posts/2015-04-23-enter-data-in-the-grid.md

 ---
+layout: two_column_layout
 title: How to Enter Data in the Grid
-date: 2015-04-23 00:00:00 Z
-permalink: "/add-data-to-the-plotly-grid/"
-tags:
-- plotlybasic
-layout: two_column_layout
 subtitle: A Step by Step Guide to Entering Data in the Grid
+permalink: /add-data-to-the-plotly-grid/
-imageurl: "/static/images/enter-data-in-the-grid/thum-enter-data-in-the-grid.png"
+imageurl: /static/images/enter-data-in-the-grid/thum-enter-data-in-the-grid.png
 state: active
+tags: plotlybasic
 meta_description: A step-by-step tutorial on how to enter data in Plotly for easy, online graphing.
 Upload data from your computer, import from Google Drive, or import from Dropbox.
 actioncall: Make a Graph
 ---